kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 - `Replicas`
 - `Template` (Labels and annotations, currently not applied)

-The proposed functionality can be implemented by adding the two following fields to the spec:
+The proposed functionality can be implemented by adding the two following fields to the specification:
 - `RuntimeTemplate`
 - `BuildTemplate`